 Whaitua is te reo Māori for catchment or space.
 The Wellington Region is divided into five whaitua, each of which will have a Whaitua Committee assigned to develop a programme to improve water quality.
 You can find out more about the previous Ruamāhanga and Te Awarua-o-Porirua committees.

 This integrated approach to water management recognises the value of Ki Uta Ki Tai (from mountains to sea), the interconnectedness of nature, and sees the whole path of water, from mountains to sea, as something to be sustainably managed.

 Whaitua committees’ recommendations are guided by the principles of Te Upoko Taiao – Natural Resource Management Committee which underpin the overall management approach of the regional plan.

-The whaitua process is community led, and committee members come from a variety of communities across the whaitua.
+The whaitua process has been community and iwi led, and committee members have come from a variety of communities across the whaitua.
 For those who want to do their bit for water, this process is a real and tangible way to play a part.
-The committee will need to understand the ways in which whaitua communities use and value water, where the problems are, and how locals want to deal with those issues.
+The committee have directly led run community engagements and workshops to understand the ways in which communities in this whaitua use and value water, where the problems are, and how locals want to deal with those issues.

 If you have any feedback, invitations, or suggestions, please email us at firstname.lastname@example.org.

-A report has been prepared to inform the Whaitua Te Whanganui-a-Tara Committee about the current state of the catchment's water quality and ecology.
-You can access the report here.
+A report was prepared to inform the Whaitua Te Whanganui-a-Tara Committee about the current state of the catchment's water quality and ecology.
+Read the report.
+(PDF 3.8 MB)

-The best way to keep up to date with the whaitua process is here on this webpage or on facebook.
-We will keep you up to date on water issues and invite you to events or to fill short surveys which will help the Whaitua Te Whanganui-a-Tara Committee keep a pulse of our whaitua communities.
+The best way to keep up to date with the whaitua process is here on this webpage or on Facebook.
+We will keep you up to date on water issues, invite you to events and update you about ongoing implementation.

 You can contact us by email Whaitua@gw.govt.nz